We’re A Solution Provider

 - Openness to invest capital to respond to future needs

-- Consistently deliver first quartile performance in scrap rates, customer returns and on-time delivery
+- Consistently deliver first quartile performance in scrap rates, lead times, customer returns and on-time delivery

 Often during the design of a new part the design engineer will use a building-block approach during prototyping.
 As the final part moves into production, time constraints often prevent the customer from adequately evaluating casting the part.
 This can result in parts that are sub-optimized relative to weight, load bearing capability, cosmetically inferior, and more expensive to manufacture in production.

-If a customer wants to improve margins by addressing these issues they should consider pulling together a team of experts with the following capabilities:
+If a customer wants to lower costs by addressing these issues they should consider pulling together a team of experts with the following capabilities:

 - Engineer—understands the form, fit and function of the part;